 We’ve taken a number of tours in Rome, and can definitely recommend these if you’re looking for a guided experience.
 The two companies we recommend are Context Travel (10% off tours with this link) and Walks of Italy.

 With Walks of Italy, we can recommend the “Pristine Sistine” tour, which gets you early access to the Vatican Museums before they open to the public, which is even better than skip the line access.
+If you decide to do this, then you may find that a Roma Card is going to be better value than the Omnia Rome and Vatican Card.

 We also took the “VIP Caesar’s Palace tour with the Colosseum & Roman Forum” tour, which covered the Roman Forum and the Colosseum, as well as the 1st century BC home of Emperor Augustus, previously off limits to the public.
 Finally, we took a tour of the Borghese Gallery on the “Borghese Gallery Tour with Tickets”.